Preferred CorelDraw Settings.

 RED hairline width pen = cut fine line

-BLUE hairline pen = engrave fine line
+BLUE hairline width pen = engrave fine line

 Raster Mode (paint fill)